Python File Handling: Read, Write, Append, Delete Files

 Deleting Files

-module to delete files safely:
+Use the os module to delete files safely:

 import os